The Clinical Document Architecture (CDA) Release 2 is derived from the Healthcare

 A value set is a set of coded concepts, drawn from one or more public vocabularies,

 that are appropriate for the context.
-In the example above, the value set members are types
+In the example above, the value set members

 of adverse reaction.
 The concepts in the previous example, showing patient status,